A Journal for Reflection

 Note: Some links in this post are affiliate links, which means I receive a commission if you make a purchase.
 Affiliate relationships include Amazon Associates.

-For this idea journal I selected 52 inspirational quotations from 15 famous women in computer science and IT.
+To help you or a future computer scientist you may know begin journaling your own story behind the story, I selected 52 inspirational quotations by 15 influential women in computer science and IT.
 Let these quotes guide your thoughts and dreams – one quote for each week of the year (scroll down to read the list of women computer scientists quoted).

 History of Women in Computer Science